jalarcon-ale/Dunkelflaute_estimation/README.md

+This respository contains the code supporting the project "Statistical Modeling of Widespread Energy Droughts", where two main calculations are addressed:
+* The estimation of the spatial extent of energy droughts.
+* The estimation of return periods of widespread energy droughts.

+These estimations can be done with respect to more than fourty years of daily capacity factor data on the ERA5 grid, as available from the Copernicus climate change service: https://cds.climate.copernicus.eu/datasets/sis-energy-derived-reanalysis?tab=overview

 ## Spatial Dependence
-To estimate the spatial extent of dunkelflautes, we consider one spatial dependence measure from the literature: the F-madogram(see [3, 8]).
+To estimate the spatial extent of energy droughts, we consider one spatial dependence measure from the literature: the F-madogram (see A. Gobin and H. Van de Vyver, 2021).
 The $F$-madogram for locations $r_1$ and $r_2$ separated by $h = ∥r_1 − r_2∥$ is defined as:

 $$ v_{F} (h) = \dfrac{1}{2} E[|F{Z(r1)} − F{Z(r2)}|], $$